|

 This spreadsheet implements the PERT algorithm and Critical Path Method to aid in project planning and scheduling.

-Unlike a normal project schedule or gantt chart, this spreadsheet lets you define the duration of a task using O-M-P times (Optimistic, Most Likely, and Pessimistic).
+Unlike a normal project schedule or gantt chart, this spreadsheet lets you use the statistical aspect of the PERT algorithm by defining the duration of a task using O-M-P times (Optimistic, Most Likely, and Pessimistic).
 You can choose to calculate the expected time (Duration) using either the Triangular or Beta distribution.

 The Gantt Chart shows the tasks on the Critical Path as red bars, the flexible tasks as blue bars, and the slack time as gray bar extensions.
-Events are shown as diamonds.
+Milestones (tasks with zero duration) are shown as black diamonds, but you don't have to mess with the axis scaling like the free version.

 Task dependencies are defined by simply listing the predecessors for each task.